-A trace displays the values measured at the measurement points.
-The number of samples taken during a measurement can be much larger than the number of measurement points that are displayed in the measurement trace.
+A trace displays the values measured at the measurement points (also known as sweep points in some applications).
+However, the number of samples taken during a measurement can be much larger than the number of measurement points that are displayed in the measurement trace.